From Carbonomics to Carbon Intensity Scoring, Regenerative Agriculture Conference Explores Conservation ROI

 Carbon intensity scoring quantifies the carbon footprint per agricultural unit, whether that is per bushel of soy, pound of beef, or gallon of milk.
 Selling a low carbon commodity is selling a data story, said Hora, who recommended that before a farmer reports any data on their practices, they understand the value of that data and how it will be used.

 Changes are already evident in the carbon conversation in the biofuel industry.
 There's money from the federal government for clean fuel, and so a low carbon intensity score is a new unit of measure for businesses to reduce their carbon footprint.
 Tax credits for lower carbon intensity fuel will soon be available to ethanol plants.
-Farmers need to figure out their individual carbon intensity score to understand the value they are, so get a piece of the profits that are coming to businesses.
+Farmers need to figure out their individual carbon intensity score to understand the value they are providing, and to get a piece of the profits that are coming to businesses.

 “Decarbonizing agriculture is a huge opportunity to bring money to middle America,” Hora said.
 “Farmers will absolutely rise to the occasion to decarbonize, but we want our fair share."